smallworld-re/smallworld/docs/tutorial/smallworld-at-a-glance.rst

 SmallWorld is written in Python, and currently makes use of Unicorn, Capstone, and angr.
 Unicorn is used to emulate various instruction set architectures.
-More specifically, howerver, SmallWorld uses Unicorn for *micro-execution*, an analytic technique in which short stretches of code are run under possibly random initial conditions to determine inputs and outputs, structure layouts, etc. Capstone provides
+More specifically, however, SmallWorld uses Unicorn for *micro-execution*, an analytic technique in which short stretches of code are run under possibly random initial conditions to determine inputs and outputs, structure layouts, etc. Capstone provides